- Location: Durham, NC

 Proven ability to research, gather and organize information to produce concise reports using various resources.

-Strong leadership skills and ability to take responsibility for assigned areas, and to gain the confidence of employees, faculty, Department of Psychiatry senior leadership and colleagues.
+Strong leadership skills and ability to take responsibility for assigned areas, and to gain the confidence of employees, principal investigators, Department of Surgery senior leadership and colleagues.

 Excellent negotiation skills.
 Demonstrated counseling techniques with the ability to act as a facilitator, exercise diplomacy, tact, professionalism, responsiveness, a high degree of flexibility to promote positive working relationships and job effectiveness.